-Steve Ballmer is CEO of Microsoft Corp., headquartered in Redmond, Washington.
+Steve Ballmer is CEO of Microsoft, headquartered in Redmond, Wash.
 He joined Microsoft in 1980 and was the company’s first business manager.
-Before becoming CEO in 2000, his roles at Microsoft included senior vice president of sales and support, senior vice president of systems software, and vice president of marketing.
+Before becoming CEO in 2000, his roles at Microsoft included senior vice president of sales and support, senior vice president of systems software and vice president of marketing.

-Ballmer and the company's business and technical leaders focus on delivering devices and services that people love and businesses need.
+Ballmer and the company's leaders focus on creating a family of devices and services for individuals and businesses that empower people around the globe at home, at work and on the go, for the activities they value most.
 Under his leadership, Microsoft has more than tripled revenue and doubled profits since 2000.

-Ballmer was born in March 1956, and he grew up near Detroit, where his father worked as a manager at Ford Motor Co.
-Ballmer lived down the hall from fellow sophomore Bill Gates at Harvard University, where he graduated with a bachelor’s degree in mathematics and economics.
+Ballmer was born in March 1956, and he grew up near Detroit where his father worked as a manager at Ford Motor Co.
+Ballmer earned a bachelor’s degree in mathematics and economics from Harvard University.
 He worked for two years at Procter & Gamble Co. as an assistant product manager and attended Stanford University Graduate School of Business before joining Microsoft.

 On August 23rd Steve Ballmer announced his intention to retire.
 Please see the press release for more details.